-Applications to the graduate program in Applied Epidemiology are accepted for the Fall semester only.
-Please see the Department of Health Sciences website for detailed applicant instructions.
+Applications to the MPH program in Applied Epidemiology are accepted for the Fall semester only.
+Please see the Master of Public Health website for detailed applicant instructions and application deadline information.

-The following criteria are used for evaluating applicants to the Applied Epidemiology graduate program:
+The following criteria are used for evaluating applicants holistically to the MPH program:

 - Cumulative undergraduate GPA.

-- Graduate Record Examination scores for applicants with an undergraduate GPA less than 3.0.
+- Graduate Record Examination for applicants with an undergraduate GPA less than 3.0.

 - Three letters of recommendation.

 - Statement of purpose.

-The MPH in Applied Epidemiology requires a minimum of 42 semester hours of coursework beyond the bachelor’s degree.
-A minimum grade of “B-” is required for each course with an overall program GPA of 3.0 required for graduation.
+The Master of Public Health program requires a minimum of 42 semester hours of coursework beyond the bachelor’s degree.
+A minimum grade of “B-” is required for each course; an overall program GPA of 3.0 is required for graduation.

 A. For Admission to Classified Graduate Status*